 Here are some typical mistakes to avoid when determining the kitchen chimney height from the stove:

 - Installing the chimney too low can pose a fire hazard, especially if you have a gas stove.
-Always guarantee that the chimney is at least 24 inches above the gas stove.
+Always guarantee the chimney is at least 24 inches above the gas stove.

 - Ignoring the manufacturer’s recommendations can lead to poor chimney efficiency, reducing its lifespan.
 Always observe the manufacturer’s recommendations when installing the chimney.